-Bell Nunnally has a robust Pro Bono program, which works in conjunction with our pro bono partners – Dallas Volunteer Attorney Program (DVAP), Human Rights Initiative of North Texas (HRI), Texas Appleseed and Buried Alive.
+Bell Nunnally’s robust Pro Bono program works in conjunction with our pro bono partner organizations — Dallas Volunteer Attorney Program (DVAP), Human Rights Initiative of North Texas (HRI), Texas Appleseed and Buried Alive.
 The firm’s Pro Bono Committee facilitates the program, encourages firm attorneys to provide legal services to those in need and assists with finding opportunities.

 Bell Nunnally works with the Dallas Volunteer Attorney Program to provide pro bono legal services to the poor in Dallas.
-DVAP is a joint program of the Dallas Bar Association and Legal Aid of NorthWest Texas and was created in 1997 when both organizations merged their previously separate pro bono programs to create one cohesive effort to address the legal needs of the poor in Dallas.
+DVAP, a joint program of the Dallas Bar Association and Legal Aid of NorthWest Texas, was created in 1997 when both organizations merged their previously separate pro bono programs to create one cohesive effort to address the legal needs of the poor in Dallas.

 Through DVAP, the firm has provided services for the organization’s Dallas Veterans Clinic and acted as pro bono counsel on cases for indigent clients.